Merzasphor/MWSE/docs/source/lua/type/niPickRecord.rst

     The normal vector at the point of intersection.
 The normal is valid only when `returnNormal = true`.

 `object`_ (`niAVObject`_)
+    Read-only.
 The object of the record.

 `parent`_ (`niAVObject`_)
+    Read-only.
 The parent of the record.

 `reference`_ (`tes3reference`_)
     Quick reference to the associated object's reference.